EnesYazgan/GrocerEase/README.md

 # GrocerEase

-A streamlined native app in Flutter, made for storing groceries and suggesting meals.
-Available on iOS and Android (soon!)
+A streamlined React Native app built for storing groceries and recommending recipes.
+Available on Android, iOS and the Web.